Executive

 Marizel Malan

-Marizel Malan was born and raised in South Africa, and recently graduated from the University of Pretoria with an Honours Degree in English Literature.
-She showcases her poetry on the online platform Substack via her newsletter named I don’t drink gin and tonic.
-Marizel is currently working as a ghost writer, writing nonfiction books in various niches including history, hobbies and crafts.
-Whenever she is not reading or writing, you can find her dabbling in a variety of arts and crafts, playing Minecraft, or baking for her family.
+Marizel Malan was born and raised in South Africa and graduated from the University of Pretoria with an Honours Degree in English Literature.
+She is working towards a graphic design qualification and drafting her first fantasy novel.
+Marizel is currently working as a ghostwriter, writing nonfiction books in various niches including history, hobbies, and crafts.
+Whenever she isn’t caught in the world of words, you’ll find her flexing her green thumb, glued to her headphones, or peacefully growing her connection to Mother Nature.

 Anya Prosser